mrbkdad/nuget/README.md

 [Link]: https://docs.uipath.com/studio/docs/managing-activities-packages
 4. import name space
 [Link]: https://docs.uipath.com/studio/docs/importing-new-namespaces
 5. after upper steps, you can use the expended method of datetime and string ...

-in many VB script window like write line activity, use it follow by like this
+   -in many VB script window like write line activity, use it follow by like this

-ex) stringVariable.isNumeric()
+   -ex) stringVariable.isNumeric()
-datetimeVariable.FirstDayOfMonth(-2)
+   -datetimeVariable.FirstDayOfMonth(-2)